The Life of Oharu

-The Life of Oharu (西鶴一代女, Saikaku ichidai onna) is a 1952 Japanese historical fiction film directed by Kenji Mizoguchi from a screenplay by Yoshikata Yoda.
-It stars Kinuyo Tanaka as Oharu, a one-time concubine of a daimyō (and mother of a later daimyō) who struggles to escape the stigma of having been forced into prostitution by her father.
+The Life of Oharu (西鶴一代女, Saikaku ichidai onna) is a 1952 Japanese historical drama film directed by Kenji Mizoguchi.
+The screenplay by Yoshikata Yoda is based on various stories from Saikaku Ihara's 1686 work The Life of an Amorous Woman.
+Kinuyo Tanaka stars as Oharu, a one-time concubine of a daimyō (and mother of a later daimyō) who struggles to escape the stigma of having been forced into prostitution by her father.

-The Life of Oharu is based on various stories from Ihara Saikaku's 1686 work The Life of an Amorous Woman.
-The film was produced by the Shintoho Company and executive produced by Isamu Yoshiji, with cinematography by Yoshimi Hirano.
-The production designer was Hiroshi Mizutani and Isamu Yoshi was the historical consultant.

 Plot

+The story opens on Oharu, a struggling, 50-year-old prostitute.
+While taking shelter in a temple, she looks at a vast collection of statues of Arhats, whose faces remind her of the events of her life.

-The story opens on Oharu as an old woman in a temple flashing back through the events of her life.
-It begins with her love affair with a page, Katsunosuke, the result of which (due to their class difference) is his execution and her family's banishment.
-Oharu attempts suicide but fails and is sold to be the mistress of Lord Matsudaira with the hope she will bear him a son.
-She does, but then is sent home with minimal compensation to the dismay of her father, who has worked up quite a debt in the meantime.
-He sends her to be a courtesan, but there, too, she fails and is again sent home.
+As a young woman in a noble family, the daughter of a samurai, she is courted by a neighboring Lord's retainer, Katsunosuke, and runs away with him.
+They are caught, and as a result (due to their class difference) he is executed and her family banished from court.
+Oharu attempts suicide but fails.
+Sometime later, a messenger from the local Lord visits her village in search of a mistress for the Lord.
+After an exhaustive search, Oharu is found to meet every criterion and is sold to Lord Matsudaira with the hope she will bear him a son.
+She does, but then, with her purpose served, is sent home with minimal compensation to the dismay of her father, who has worked up quite a debt in the meantime.
+He sends her to be a courtesan in the pleasure district, but there, too, she fails and is again sent home.

 Oharu goes to serve the family of a woman who must hide the fact that she is bald from her husband.
-The woman becomes jealous of Oharu and makes her chop off her hair, but Oharu retaliates, revealing the woman's secret.
+When Oharu's past as a courtesan becomes known, the woman's husband hopes to take advantage of her.
+His wife becomes jealous of Oharu and makes her chop off her hair, but Oharu retaliates, revealing the woman's secret.
 She again must leave—this time she marries a fan maker who is killed shortly after during a robbery.
 She attempts to become a nun, but Oharu is thrown out after being caught naked with a man seeking reimbursement for an unauthorized gift (it is made clear this is rape by Oharu's claims and distraught demeanor).
 She is thrown out of the temple, becomes a prostitute, but fails even at that.
-In the end, she is recalled to the Lord's house to be exiled within the compounds to keep her secrets locked away.
-While being scolded for the life she chose, she attempts to find her son, and in the process, ends up running away as she chooses the life of a wandering nun over the life in exile.